Director of JD/PhD Program; Associate Professor

 psychopathy, forensic mental health assessment, testing in forensic assessment contexts, and drug policy research

-Dr. DeMatteo is the Director of Drexel University’s JD/PhD Program in Law and Psychology.
-He is also an Associate Professor of Psychology and Associate Professor of Law.
+David DeMatteo, JD, PhD, is an Associate Professor of Psychology and Law, and Director of the JD/PhD Program in Law and Psychology.
 His research interests include psychopathy, forensic mental health assessment, drug policy, and offender diversion.
-Dr. DeMatteo’s research has been funded by the National Institute on Drug Abuse, Pennsylvania Department of Health, Pennsylvania Commission on Crime and Delinquency, and American Psychology-Law Society.
-He teaches several graduate and undergraduate courses in the Department of Psychology, and several law courses at Drexel’s Earle Mack School of Law.
+DeMatteo’s research has been funded by the National Institute on Drug Abuse, Pennsylvania Department of Health, Pennsylvania Commission on Crime and Delinquency, and American Psychology-Law Society.
+He teaches several graduate and undergraduate courses in the Department of Psychology, and several law courses at the School of Law.